clarkngo/css-mcp-server/README.md

 # Building a CSS Tutor MCP Server

 This repository contains a simple Model Context Protocol (MCP) server built with Node.js and TypeScript.
 It acts as a "CSS Tutor," providing personalized updates about CSS features to a connected AI client.
-This guide walks you through how it was built, step by step.

 This server demonstrates key MCP concepts: defining **Resources**, **Tools**, and **Prompts**.